 We have a fantastic team of young leaders who work alongside Stacey to plan and lead high quality Sunday School sessions for our 4 – 16 year olds.

-We also have a wonderful team of volunteers including Linda and Graham who help us manage our finances, ensuring that we are good stewards and generous with our resources and Wendy who keep a loving eye on our Church building.
+We also have a wonderful team of volunteers including Wendy, Rodney & Graham who help us manage our finances, ensuring that we are good stewards and generous with our resources, Wendy who keep a loving eye on our Church building.